Broad-band temporal and spectral study of TeV blazar TXS 0518+211: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we have performed a broad-band temporal and spectral study of TeV-detected BL Lac TXS 0518+211 using long-term (MJD 54682 - 60670; 16 years) near-simultaneous optical, UV, X-ray (from {\tt Swift} UVOT/XRT) and gamma-ray (from {\tt Fermi}-LAT) data.
-Based on the availability of simultaneous multi-wavelength data we identified 11 different epochs (Epoch-A to Epoch-K) and investigated the emission properties of the source in all the epochs.
-In the following, we highlight some important findings of our work:

-\begin{itemize} \item Fractional variability reveals that, in all the epochs, the source exhibits higher variability in the X-ray band compared to the optical/UV and gamma-ray bands.
+In this work, we have performed a broad-band temporal and spectral study of TeV-detected BL Lac TXS 0518+211 using long-term (MJD 54682 - 60670; 16 years) optical, UV, X-ray (from \textit{Swift} UVOT/XRT) and gamma-ray (from \textit{Fermi}-LAT) data.
+Based on the flux level of Bayesian block in the entire X-ray light curve, we identified 11 different epochs (Epoch-A to Epoch-K) and investigated the emission properties of the source in all the epochs.
+All data points in the other wavebands (optical–UV and gamma-ray) within the time interval of a given epoch are considered to be part of that epoch.
+In the following, we highlight some important findings of our work: \begin{itemize} \item Fractional variability reveals that, in all the epochs, the source exhibits higher variability in the X-ray band compared to the optical/UV and gamma-ray bands.
 This is also evident from the average fractional variability parameter of long-term light curves spanning across full 16 years, wherein fractional variability in X-ray band is 1.10$\pm$0.03, while it ranges between 0.35 to 0.45 in the other bands.

 \item We also probed variability on short timescales by conducting three intra-night photometric monitoring sessions in optical $R$-band during January and March 2025.
 Notably, none of DLCs show any strong variability signature.
 The INOV behavior of TXS 0518+211 is consistent with a typical INOV trend seen among IBL/HBL-type sources.